25Iqbalhossain/Knowledge_Base_Bangla_Chatbot-HSC-/README.md

 with Bangla and English language models.
 OCR was essential due to mixed-script PDFs or scanned documents lacking machine-readable text.

+---

 ### Q2.
 What chunking strategy was used?

 **Answer:**
-I  implemented a structure-aware hybrid chunking strategy.
+Implemented a structure-aware hybrid chunking strategy.
 The text was first split by section markers (e.g., অধয্ায়'', “Chapter”, “Example”).
 Longer segments exceeding 512 characters were further tokenized into sentences using regex-based Bangla or English splitters.
 Sentence groups were formed up to the 512-character threshold.
 This